Welcome to our Leicester Centre for Creative Writing website.

 Of course we believe Creative Writing can be taught!
 And we believe in the community trust-in-mutual-adventure that emerges from doing so.
 As well as our innovative undergraduate programme, we are just launching a new summer school for aspiring writers who have never formally studied Creative Writing before.
 The idea is you get to experience workshopping, and classes deliver a foundation in the basic craft for writing effective fiction, poetry, and script.

 We are keen for the Centre to serve writing communities in the region and beyond, and to provide opportunities for hosting events and collaborations.
-Our flagship is the highly successful annual collaboration with Dahlia Press on States of Independence, an independent book festival in a day.
-See more info on the States section on this very website!
+Our flagship is the highly successful annual collaboration with Dahlia Books on States of Independence, an independent book festival in a day.

 Thanks again for visiting: if you have an event idea or a PhD proposal, then why not get in touch?